No items found.

 April 24, 2022

-Middle grade fiction is wonderful to write and incredibly fun to read.
-It’s diverse and vibrant, and middle grade readers are ready for all kinds of adventures.
-But writing middle grade can also bring up many questions – when does a middle grade novel veer into young adult fiction?
-And how do you know if you’re writing middle grade stories, or a novel better suited to young adults?
+Middle-grade fiction is wonderful to write and incredibly fun to read.
+It’s diverse and vibrant, and middle-grade readers are ready for all kinds of adventures.
+But writing middle grade can also bring up many questions—when does a middle-grade novel veer into Young Adult fiction?
+And how do you know if you’re writing middle-grade stories, or a novel better suited to young adults?

 It’s an important distinction to make, particularly if you’re hoping to pitch your books to literary agents or publishers.
-They need to know whether you’re targeting a middle grade reader, or have an older audience in mind – it’ll affect so much of the editing and marketing processes.
+They need to know whether you’re targeting a middle-grade reader or have an older audience in mind—it’ll affect so much of the editing and marketing processes.

-To help shed some light on the difference between middle grade fiction and YA novels, we have Krystle Appiah, a member of our editorial team at The Novelry and our in-house specialist in children’s and YA fiction.
+To help shed some light on the difference between middle-grade fiction and YA novels, we have Krystle Appiah, a member of our editorial team at The Novelry and our in-house specialist in children’s and YA fiction.

 Krystle’s experience with stories for young readers

 Before joining us, Krystle was an editor at Macmillan Children’s Books, a division of Macmillan and home to authors including Marcus Rashford, Frank Cottrell-Boyce, Tomi Adeyemi and Julia Donaldson.
-Krystle began her career at Walker Books, working on New York Times bestselling author Angie Thomas and the Carnegie Medal-longlisted poetry collection Somebody Give This Heart a Pen by Sophia Thakur.
+Krystle began her career at Walker Books, working on titles by New York Times bestselling author Angie Thomas and the Carnegie Medal-longlisted poetry collection Somebody Give This Heart a Pen by Sophia Thakur.

-Here, Krystle outlines the key differences between middle grade fiction and and young adult fiction.
+Here, Krystle outlines the key differences between middle-grade fiction and and Young Adult fiction.

-What’s the difference between middle grade fiction and YA fiction?
+What’s the difference between middle-grade fiction and YA fiction?

 This question comes up a lot at The Novelry.

-We’ve heard it in writing coaching calls, workshops and feedback sessions, so if you’re not totally sure, you’re not the only one.
+We’ve heard it in writing coaching calls, workshops, and feedback sessions, so if you’re not totally sure, you’re not the only one.
 No need to worry.
 We’ve heard your cry and are here to put the matter to rest.

 The basics

 • Middle grade is exactly what it says on the tin.
-The target age range of the audience for such books would be readers aged 8-12 (3rd grade to 6th grade in the US school system, hence ‘middle grade’.
-In the UK it’s also referred to as ‘junior fiction’, but ‘middle grade’ is most common).
+The target age range of the audience for such books would be readers aged 8–12 (3rd grade to 6th grade in the U.S. school system, hence ‘middle grade.’
+In the U.K. it’s also referred to as ‘junior fiction,’ but ‘middle grade’ is most common).

-• YA stands for young adult.
-The target age range of this audience is 14-18 (8th to 12th grade in the US).
+• YA stands for Young Adult.
+The target age range of this audience is 14–18 (8th to 12th grade in the U.S.).

 Yes, there are.
 ‘Teen’ is a separate category entirely, but often grouped together with YA.
 And the truth is, very much like my own teen years, books in this category fall into a bit of an awkward stage.
-Depending on the themes and reading level of your novel (we’ll come on to this in a minute) it’s normally a good idea to lean into middle grade or YA so the target audience is clearer.
+Depending on the themes and reading level of your novel (we’ll come on to this in a minute), it’s normally a good idea to lean into middle grade or YA so the target audience is clearer.

-Kids often read about characters who are slightly older than they are, and you don’t want it to feel too babyish for 14-year-olds or way too grown up to 11-year-olds.
+Kids often read about characters who are slightly older than they are, and you don’t want it to feel too babyish for 14-year-olds or way too grown-up to 11-year-olds.

-Middle grade and YA novels are not only for young readers
+Middle-grade and YA novels are not only for young readers

-Did you notice that I said ‘target audience’ above, not readers?
+Did you notice that I said ‘target audience’ above, not ‘readers’?
 In truth, we know readers of both middle grade and YA aren’t just children.
 Scroll through Twitter, TikTok and Goodreads, and you’ll see plenty of posts from readers in their twenties, thirties, forties and beyond.

 And no, they aren’t secretly literary agents, editors, booksellers and other people who work in children’s books.
 There are plenty of everyday readers who just happen to love middle grade and YA.